Biography

 GRAMMY® Award-winning conductor Cristian Măcelaru is the Music Director Designate of the Cincinnati Symphony Orchestra, where he leads his inaugural season as Music Director in 2025/26.
 Măcelaru holds the titles of Artistic Director of the George Enescu Festival and Competition, Music Director of the Orchestre National de France, Artistic Director and Principal Conductor of the Interlochen Center for the Arts’ World Youth Symphony Orchestra, Music Director and Conductor of the Cabrillo Festival of Contemporary Music and Chief Conductor of the WDR Sinfonieorchester in Cologne, where he will serve through the 2024/25 season and continue as Artistic Partner for the 2025/26 season.

 2024/25 marks Măcelaru’s final season as Chief Conductor of the WDR Sinfonieorchester, which he leads in a tour of Germany including performances in Cologne and Munich.
-Guest appearances include Măcelaru’s debuts with the Oslo Philharmonic and RAI National Symphony Orchestra of Turin as well as returns with the Wiener Symphoniker, Leipzig Gewandhaus Orchestra, Swedish Radio Symphony Orchestra, Deutsches Symphonie-Orchester Berlin and Tonhalle-Orchester Zürich in Europe.
-North American returns include the Pittsburgh Symphony, Baltimore Symphony, Minnesota Orchestra and St. Louis Symphony Orchestra.
+Guest appearances include Măcelaru’s debut with the Oslo Philharmonic as well as returns with the Wiener Symphoniker, Leipzig Gewandhaus Orchestra, Swedish Radio Symphony Orchestra, Deutsches Symphonie-Orchester Berlin and Tonhalle-Orchester Zürich in Europe.
+North American returns include the Baltimore Symphony, Minnesota Orchestra and St. Louis Symphony Orchestra.

 The 2023/24 season ➭